vBruegge/PointCloudExtractor/README.md

     ```

     Here, the second line defines a distance between the wing and tail.
 The point cloud is split in two this distance to enable        sectioning the and tail separetely.
 The following lines define the sectioning distances dependening on the center of mass.
 For an ease of use, the GUI can be used to generate the file for the first time.
 Please note, that the lines for the wing and horizontal tail sections can be exchanged.
+2. For a complete aircraft with a vertical tail, the sectioning file is defined as:
+    ```
+    v
+    975
+    fuselage -1450 -925 -510 -95 600 1175 1485
+    wing 220 550 1150 1180 1800 2350 2400 2450
+    horizontal_tail 125 260 300 470 505
+    ```
+    The sectioning file has a line less as the one above.
+Since there is no vertical tail or fin, these sections must not be defined.
+Important is the replacement of the h to a v in the first line.
+3. For a non complete aircraft (e.g. without tail, morphing wing...), the sectioning file is defined as:
+    ```
+    h
+    -750
+    fuselage -650 500 450 300 -75 -180 -350 -500 -750
+    wing 110 350 675 1010 1150 1350 1425 1450
+    horizontal_tail
+    vertical_tail
+    ```
+    If no sections of this type is required, just leave the definition of the sectioning distances out.
+Important: the name is still necessary in the file!
+For configurations without a tail, the second line has no further significance and can contain any number (e.g. 0).
+Please note, that the first line defines the number of sectioning types and therefore has to be defined, even if there is no tail section needed.